 WHO'S A VIOLIN MAKER? - A violin maker is one who has personally made violins to professional standards for professional performers and has proven expertise in repair and adjustment.
 Beware: Not everyone who assumes this title qualifies.
 Often first-time customers, having seen my sign, Henry Strobel, Violin Maker, come in, look around, and ask, "Did you make all these?"
 Well, certainly not at those prices!
 Some violin makers do only that, making expensive artist instruments, as I do occasionally, but those that operate violin shops may not have the time, being occupied with adjustment, repairs, customer service (and in my case writing and publishing books for other violin makers).
 When you need help with your instrument or bow, take it only to a professional maker.

-Color Shop BrochureBeginning Students, please read, Teachers, please print and distribute: Young Person's Guide to String Instrument Care
+Color Shop BrochureParents and beginning students, please print and read: Young Person's Guide to String Instrument Care

 Copyright © 2014 Henry Strobel